Passenger Ferries and Boats from Lausanne to Évian or Thonon on Lake Geneva

 Lake Geneva Passenger Ferry Boat Lausanne to Evian or Lausanne to Thonon

-Route N1 connects Lausanne and Evian up to 13 times per day in each direction in around 35 minutes but as fast as 20 minutes on the late-night Navibus boats.
+Route N1 connects Lausanne and Evian up to 13 times per day in each direction in around 35 minutes but as fast as 20 minutes if Navibus boats are used.
 The first boats depart on working days from Lausanne before 5 am (before 6 am from Evian) and on Sundays at 9:25 (10:05 from Evian).
 The exact times vary from season to season.

 The final boats of the day are on weekdays (and every day during the summer season) from Lausanne at 22:30 (from Evian at 22:50).
 During the rest of the year, the last boats on weekends are usually 20:00 from Lausanne (20:45 from Evian).